Atlas-B2023/ResidentialElectrificationTracker/README.md

 Refer to the RedfinSearcher documentation on how to use the program.

-## Words on filters

-Some filters only work in combination with certain search modes.
-These are "For Sale" and "Sold".
-These will be correctly implemented in code, and will have feature parity with the redfin website.

 ## Rate Limiting

 Since searches can contain a high amount of houses, and therefore potentially requests, there is a rate limit.
 This can be adjusted if desired.
 I timed myself looking up and searching for heating information and came up with about 3 seconds per listing.